raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

 cam.take_photo("image_with_coordinates.jpg", latlon_coordinates=get_predicted_latlon_coordinates(iss))
 ```

-You will need to use the [Astro Pi Replay tool](https://rpf.io/replay) to run this snippet.
+You will need to use the [Astro Pi Replay Tool](https://rpf.io/replay) to run this snippet.

 ## Capturing sequences of images

-Using `picamzero` it is very simple to take a sequence of pictures by calling the `capture_sequence` function.
-The example below takes three pictures in succession, with a 3 second gap between each one:
+With `picamzero` it is very simple to take a sequence of pictures by calling the `capture_sequence` function.
+The example below takes three pictures in succession, with a 3-second gap between each one:

 ```Python